-Laura Amy Sizzles In Thong Bodysuit & Cropped Puffer Jacket: ‘Nudes’
+Laura Amy Sizzles In Thong Bodysuit & Cropped Puffer Jacket: 'Nudes'

 The third image looked like a selfie.
 Laura appeared to be lounging on the floor with her hip popped to the side.
 She showcased the front side of her outfit.
 Her arms were spread, pulling the ends of her hair with her right hand.
 She tilted her head to the side and looked straight into the camera.

-Laura’s ensemble also included a light brown boxy jacket.
-The length reached her midsection, and it covered most of her shoulders and arms.
+Laura's ensemble also included a light brown boxy jacket.
+The length reached her midsection, covering most of her shoulders and arms.

 She wore a gray bodysuit underneath the jacket.
 The suit boasted a scooped neckline that sat low on her chest, exposing her voluptuous cleavage.
 The garment was made of a semi-sheer fabric that left little to the imagination.
 Its high leg cuts reached the waist, displaying plenty of skin around her groin area down to her legs.
 The hottie completed her attire with a pair of snakeskin-print boots.